Lewandowski Makes History Again As Bayern Reclaim Summit - UrduPoint

 Lewandowski Makes History Again As Bayern Reclaim Summit

-Berlin, (UrduPoint / Pakistan Point News - 26th Oct, 2019 ) :Robert Lewandowski made yet more history on Saturday by netting in Bayern Munichs 2-1 home win against Union Berlin, which sent the defending champions back to the top of the Bundesliga table by a point.
+Berlin, (UrduPoint / Pakistan Point News - 27th Oct, 2019 ) :Robert Lewandowski made yet more history on Saturday by netting in Bayern Munich's 2-1 home win against Union Berlin, which sent the defending champions back to the top of the Bundesliga table by a point.

 At the other end, Bayern captain Manuel Neuer saved a Sebastian Anderson penalty on 59 minutes and not to be outdone, Union's Poland goalkeeper Ralf Gikiewicz denied Bayern winger Serge Gnabry from close range.